Diane Hendricks Is the Richest Self-Made Woman — How Did She Do It?

 Hendricks and her late husband launched ABC Supply on their own lines of credit.
 Today, ABC Supply is the largest wholesale roofing distributor in the U.S. (and one of the leading siding distributors, too).

-At the time of his 2007 death, Ken had a net worth of $3.5 billion and was the 91st richest person in the U.S. However, he was notoriously thrifty and retained his midwestern values.
+As for the husband's wealth, he had a net worth of $3.5 billion when he passed away and was the 91st richest person in the U.S. However, he was notoriously thrifty and retained his midwestern values.
 Hendricks has seven children with her late husband.

-Hendricks maintains her wealth despite past tax controversies, including failing to pay state income taxes for four years during the early 2010’s.
+The ABC Supply founder maintains her wealth despite past tax controversies, including failing to pay state income taxes for four years during the early 2010s.
 She also underpaid property taxes on a fraudulently assessed multi-million dollar home.